 From this it follows that this group is the poorest and most vulnerable population in the State of ISRAEL!!!

-But, unfortunately, for a decade now, the movement has not succeeded in promoting the proposal that would allow disabled people who are not limited in movement, who have 75-100% disability and are unable to work, to receive public housing, or at the very least to increase the amount of assistance they receive in renting an apartment and to improve at least somewhat their living conditions.
+But, unfortunately, for a decade now, the movement has not succeeded in promoting the proposal that would allow disabled people who are not limited in movement, who have 75-100% disability and are not able to work, to receive public housing, or at the very least to increase the amount of assistance they receive in renting an apartment and to improve at least somewhat the their living conditions.

 In light of the above, me, Tatyana Kaduchkin, chairperson of the movement “nitgaber” (transparent disabled people),

 I would like to meet with you, in order to promote this project and help these people live a more dignified and proper life.

 With blessings and great hope, Tatyana Kaduchkin, chairperson of the movement “nitgaber” (transparent disabled).

 Below is the message I left for Knesset(The Parliament of ISRAEL) member Mossi Raz-which I arrived for a meeting with him in the Knesset.
 I arrived for the meeting on Tuesday, April 20, 2021 at 1:30 PM.

 Below are a number of issues related to the disabled and mentally challenged population (a population in which I am also included) that I would like to raise before you.